sanvikaushik/Bucket-of-Luck/README.md

-"Bucket of Luck" is a console-based application crafted in C, simulating a dice-based betting game.
-- Uses the rand() function for random dice roll simulation, ensuring unpredictable and fair game outcomes.
-- The game initializes with a virtual wallet, prompting players to place bets on the result of dice rolls, either by choosing individual numbers or a range sum of multiple rolls.
-- Conditional logic and loops to evaluate the player's bets against the dice outcomes, updating the wallet balance accordingly.
-- The game’s user interface,  constructed using standard I/O functions (printf, scanf, getchar), dynamically displays dice outcomes and wallet balance.
+# Bucket of Luck | C
+# Duration: [Project Start Date] - [Project End Date]

+# Overview
+Bucket of Luck is an enthralling console-based dice game crafted meticulously in C. The game simulates a betting environment where players place wagers on the outcomes of dice rolls, offering a perfect blend of strategy, luck, and anticipation.
+Designed to deliver a dynamic and interactive gaming experience, Bucket of Luck stands out for its robust game logic, animated text-based interfaces, and an engaging gameplay narrative.

+# Features

+Dynamic Dice Rolling Simulation: The game employs a sophisticated random number generation mechanism to simulate realistic dice rolls, ensuring each game session is unpredictable and exciting.

+Interactive Betting System: Players engage in the game by placing bets on dice numbers or sum ranges, with each choice presenting unique odds and potential payouts.

+Animated Text-Based Visuals: Leveraging console output, the game displays animated visuals for dice rolls and game transitions, adding depth and engagement to the player's experience.

+Robust Game Logic: Comprehensive implementation of control structures, input validation, and game state management ensures a stable and fair gaming environment.